 - Links to labour market: 5%

-At least 50 valid survey responses were required for a university to be included in the ranking.
+At least 60 verified survey responses were required for a university to be included in the ranking.
 The data were rebalanced by gender to reflect the actual gender ratio of students at the institution.
+The scores were normalised at country/region level to minimise the impact of cultural (country) bias.

 To capture engagement with learning, we looked at the answers to four questions: to what extent does the student’s university support critical thinking?; to what extent does the teaching support reflection on, or making connections between, the things that the student has learned?; to what extent does the teaching support apply the student’s learning to the real world?; and, finally, to what extent do the classes taken challenge the student?